Session 1 (10:00–11:00): Final approval of pre-registrations, new products and product registration contract.

 Deposit Fee Collection

-The deposit fee for covered packaging is charged to the producer at the point of commercialisation and transferred to SDR Portugal.
+The deposit fee for covered packaging, set at €0.10 (ten cents), is charged to the producer at the point of commercialisation and transferred to SDR Portugal.

 This amount is then passed along the value chain and ultimately returned to the consumer upon return of the empty packaging to an authorised return point.